-Mr. Roos is the author of The CMBA Handbook on Connecticut Mortgage Statutes: An Analysis and Compilation of Connecticut Legislation Affecting Residential First Mortgage Lending and the editor of the American College of Mortgage Attorneys newsletter (the ACMA Abstract).
+Mr. Roos writes frequently about financial matters.
+He is the author of The CMBA Handbook on Connecticut Mortgage Statutes: An Analysis and Compilation of Connecticut Legislation Affecting Residential First Mortgage Lending and the editor of the American College of Mortgage Attorneys newsletter (the ACMA Abstract).
 His articles have appeared in The National Law Journal, Real Estate Finance Journal, The Banking Law Journal, Mortgage Technology, and National Mortgage News, among other publications.
-He is also a regular contributor to the firm's Data Privacy + Security Insider blog.
+Mr. Roos also is a frequent lecturer at bar and trade association programs on mortgage lending and consumer credit.

 Mr. Roos has been listed in The Best Lawyers in America© in the areas of Banking and Finance Law and Financial Services Regulation Law since 2012.
 He also has been listed in Connecticut Super Lawyers® in the area of Business/Corporate since 2006 (Super Lawyers is a registered trademark of Key Professional Media, Inc.)